david-l-anderson-dlande/CampaignContributions/README.md

 # How to operate this

-To be filled out when I'm "done" writing it.

-Written in Python 3.5.2 on Ubuntu 16.04
+Written in Python 3.5.2 on Ubuntu 16.04, requires nothing that doesn't come with Python by default on that system.

 If you want to run the unit tests, run `run_unittests.sh` in `CampaignContributions/insight_testsuite/tests/unittests`.